 Either STA may update an existing schedule by initiating a TDLS Peer PSM Request/Response exchange.
 If the TDLS Peer PSM Response frame indicates status code 0 (“Successful”), a new wakeup schedule is established for the TDLS direct link.
 Otherwise, the existing schedule still applies.
 The new schedule takes effect after the termination of the current TDLS Peer PSM service period.

-After the successful PSM setup, a STA informs its TDLS peer STA that it will enter power save mode per direct link by setting the Power Management field to 1 in an MPDU requiring acknowledgement.
+After the successful PSM setup, a STA informs its TDLS peer STA that it will enter power save mode per direct link by setting the Power Management subfield in the Frame Control field to 1 in an MPDU requiring acknowledgement.
 The STA enters power save mode after successful transmission of the MPDU.
 The power save status on one direct link is independent of the power save status on other links (direct or with the AP) the STA may have.

 If a TDLS peer STA enters power save mode when a Wakeup Schedule is active, it shall be awake at the beginning of each scheduled periodic Awake Window, and stay awake for the duration of the Awake Window or until the end of a TDLS Peer PSM service period.
 Otherwise, it may enter a doze state, depending on the current requirements to be awake, imposed by other links.
 A TDLS peer STA that did not enter power save mode shall remain in the awake state.